 I’ve had this picture of a real advert for about a year now and haven’t known whether I should share it.
 It’s the kind of humour we British are genetically programmed to love, bless our hearts.
-Most of the original copies will have been recycled by now but because I can’t help looking at adverts from a return on investment perspective, and I carry my camera to record treats or surprises, it’s preserved here.

 It would be a hot contender for the funniest gags at the Edinburgh Fringe list if it had appeared in their magazine, though looking at the winner, that’s not saying much.
 The reason all official British top ten jokes lists are so limp, by the way, is that the real jokes are far too rude for the British to own up to in public.

 But back to this strange find.
 A busy marketeer – presumably not a native speaker of English – overlooked the third claim when approving this face cream advert from Swiss Air’s Duty Free Magazine.
 I do feel a hint of sorrow for their mortification when someone pointed this out, but the flaws in the advert are more deep rooted than the translation.
 If only we had a miracle cream guaranteed to cure the visible signs of lax thinking!

 I can’t believe I’m the only one who enjoys seeing the beauty in older faces.
 You might expect the brief for this image would specify a mature model with a few wrinkles, not a younger one with perfect, possibly airbrushed, skin.

 Has the advert persuaded you that the face cream has miraculously reduced this model’s wrinkles and dark spots, and increased her skin’s… er… clamping force?
 Me neither!